hrithikM86/WIDS-UID66/README.md

 - [Pandas](https://www.youtube.com/watch?v=vmEHCJofslg)
 - [Matplotlib](https://www.youtube.com/watch?v=OZOOLe2imFo)

+Assignment : Test your Python, Numpy, Pandas and Matplotlib concepts
+- [W1_Assignment1](<./Week 1/Assignment_1.ipynb>)
+- [W1_Assignment1 dataset](<./Week 1/countries.csv>)

 NOTE
-- You can use other sources which you are comfortable with, just make sure to learn Python, Numpy, Pandas and Matplotlib till the end of Week 1.
-- Also only watching the videos won’t give you much idea if you don’t code it up yourself.
 - Try using Google Collab (highly recommended rather than VScode or Jyputer notebook ) to code.
-- These are the basic tools to get started, obviously there are various other useful libraries, but learning them at once doesn't make any sense.
-We will learn whatever extra need
 - Apply for financial aid for all three courses in [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction) and audit them.
 We won’t be dealing with this course during this project, but it’s a good one to get started with ML and you can complete this course after completing this project

-Assignment : Test your Python, Numpy, Pandas and Matplotlib concepts
-- [W1_Assignment1](<./Week 1/Assignment_1.ipynb>)
-- [W1_Assignment1 dataset](<./Week 1/countries.csv>)